 Contact your landlord to arrange the return or collection of your belongings.

-If you're an assured shorthold tenant, your tenancy deposit should have been protected with an authorised scheme.
+Your tenancy deposit should have been protected with an authorised scheme if you're an assured shorthold tenant.

-You can use the deposit protection scheme's dispute resolution service to help get your tenancy deposit back.
+You can use the scheme's dispute resolution service to get your tenancy deposit back.

 The service can also help if you disagree with the amount the landlord has kept.

-If you claim compensation from your landlord for illegal eviction, you can make a claim for the return of your deposit as part of the same court application.
+If you claim compensation from your landlord for illegal eviction, you can claim for your deposit as part of the same court application.

 If you need to talk to someone, we’ll do our best to help